trenskow/isvalid/README.md

 }
 ````

-An array that should have at two or less items, exactly 5 items or 8 or more items:
+> An array that should have at least 2 items and a maximum of 5 items.

 ````javascript
 {